 Music, Roots & Rhyme

 Taylor Swift’s musical good fortune did not simply materialize out of the ether one day while musing in her ninth grade math class.
 Her song-writing abilities began forming back in her early childhood.
 She was a kid who liked poetry, among other things. “…Poetry was something that just stuck in my head and I was replaying those rhymes and try to think of my own…” She read the Shel Silverstein poems and the Dr. Seuss books, and would later explain to Rolling Stone: “I noticed early on that poetry was something that just stuck in my head and I was replaying those rhymes and try to think of my own.”
 In school, as the other kids complained about having to write poems, Taylor reveled in the challenge.
 She would write multiple-page poems when most kids could hardly muster a line.
-By the fourth grade she won a national contest for a poem called Monster In My Closet.
+By the fourth grade she won a national contest for the poem, Monster In My Closet.
 Taylor Swift remembers just having a really keen interest in rhyming.
 “Poetry was the first thing that ever fascinated me about words and about writing,” she would later tell Rolling Stone.
 “Poetry is what turned me into a songwriter.”Taylor grew up in Berks County, Pennsylvania, in the south-central part of the state between Harrisburg and Philadelphia.
 She lived on a Christmas tree farm for a time, rode horses as a kid, and had good early schooling, attending the nationally-recognized Wyndcroft School in Pottstown, PA.
 Both her parents had been in finance, with her father, Scott, a stockbroker and her mom, Andrea, later becoming a full-time mom.
 Young Taylor started local performing at about the age of 10, in various contests, fairs, and festivals in Reading and other Pennsylvania towns.
 She grew up with music in her ears, and early on discovered she liked country music, especially country tunes by women.
 When she was six she listened to an album by country artist LeAnn Rimes, who was herself a teenage country star.
 But Taylor soon learned more about country music, and Patsy Cline and Dolly Parton were in the air too.
 But it wasn’t all country.
 Her mom was a big fan of Def Leppard, a heavy metal rock band.
 And then there’s the matter of genetics.
 Her grandmother was a musical performer and an opera singer who had married an oil man and traveled the world performing in all kinds of exotic places.
 Taylor would later tell The Reading Eagle, her former hometown newspaper that she’d remembered her grandmother singing and was thrilled by it.
 “She was one of my first inspirations,” Taylor said.
 At about ages 10 through 12, Taylor was also in a children’s acting company, and she landed many of the leads because she was a tall kid who could play adult parts.
 By the time she was 12 or so, she had played Sandy in Grease; Kim in Bye, Bye Birdie; and Maria in The Sound of Music.
 But actually, it was the after-show parties with the moms and the kids — when Taylor discovered a karaoke machine — that sent her on her way.
 That’s when she first began doing country music, singing Dixie Chicks, Shania Twain, and Faith Hill songs.
 Some folks hearing her karaoke acts told her mom, “You know, she really ought to be singing country music.”
 But in middle school, Taylor had some rough going when the “cliques” ostracized her for liking that “dumb” country music.
 Taylor took it to heart, tried sports to salvage her dignity, but she was not the super-athlete type.
 She turned a bit inward, discovered the 12-string guitar, and began writing songs about her feelings and middle school emotion.
 Her mom would later say that writing songs was Taylor’s way of filtering the world.
 Undeterred by her middle school critics, Taylor took her karaoke skills over to Straustown, Pennsylvania where a weekly contest was held, the prize being a chance to open for real country performers.
 Week after week she entered the contest, and did not win.
 But after a year of keeping at it, she won the contest and the prize: she opened for Charlie Daniels’ show — at 10:30 a.m.
 Charlie didn’t appear, until his 8:30 pm showtime.
 No matter to this kid; she had moxie and determination and knew what she wanted.
 Her sights were squarely set on Nashville, Tennessee, where her favorite country women had made their way.

 At about age 11 or so, she and her mom took a trip to Nashville.
 Taylor thought she could just go down there, drop off some tapes, and land a record deal.
 Her mom drove the car down Music Row in Nashville as Taylor gave out her karaoke tapes, one by one, to every record label there.
 Back in Pennsylvania, however, the phone did not ring.
 But Taylor kept at it, working all the avenues.
 She would soon make other visits to Nashville.
 In Pennsylvania, meanwhile, Taylor was also doing something else: “…It occurred to me that the National Anthem was the best way to get in front of a large group of people if you don’t have a record deal…” she was singing the National Anthem at sporting events and other gatherings — a strategy she later explained to Rolling Stone, revealing a precocious business acumen: